Conducting Reviews of Compliance with the Regulatory Standards of Governance and Financial Management - Lessons Learned

 The review process described here is intended to be part of a comprehensive review exercise.
 It could sensibly be linked to the business planning process.

-SHR’s Recommended Practice document on Business Planning (2015) notes that, in an appropriate business planning cycle, some RSLs have a rolling programme approach where:
+SHR’s advisory guidance on Business Planning (2015 and due to be republished in 2024) notes that, in an appropriate business planning cycle, some RSLs have a rolling programme approach where:

 • Every 3 years there is a comprehensive update of the strategic direction of the RSL;